 - Marketers blend data from various partner endpoints to create a view of their target market, which also called data syndication.

-Integration with Acoustic Exchange
+Integrate with Exchange

-The incoming data can include characteristics that Acoustic Exchange can use to identify individual customers.
+- Exchange users syndicate event and audience data to solve business problems.
+The data coming from different endpoints include characteristics used to identify individual customers.
 For example, email address is a typical identifier.
-Within each Acoustic Exchange user account, Acoustic Exchange attempts to correlate the incoming identifiers with identifiers that have been observed previously in account.
+Within each user account, Exchange tries to correlate the incoming identifiers with the ones that have been noted previously in account.

 Exchange forwards the information to applications that users designate as destinations for the data.